-University of Michigan-Flint is a public, state school in an urban setting in Flint, Michigan.
-UMich Flint was founded in 1956 and now enrolls around 6,829 students a year, including 5,424 undergrads.
-UMich Flint offers housing for up to 715 students.
-Most students live in off campus housing, and 6% of students spend their weekends on campus .
+University of Michigan-Flint is a public, state school in the urban setting of Flint, Michigan.
+UMich Flint was founded in 1956 and the school now enrolls around 6,418 students per year, which includes 4,995 undergraduates.
+UMich Flint offers on-campus housing for up to 715 students.
+Most students live in off campus housing, and 6% of students spend their weekends on campus.

 Interested in journalism or communications?
-UMich Flint students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+UMich Flint students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 UMich Flint has many options for athletes.
 See them all and learn more about life at UMich Flint on the Student Life page.

 |Early Action Acceptance Rate||EA not offered|

 |Applicants Submitting SAT scores||65%|

 |Percent of Need Met||66.9%|

 Different people have different ideas about what makes a "good" school.
 Some factors that can help you determine what a good school for you might be include admissions criteria, acceptance rate, tuition costs, and more.

 Let's take a closer look at these factors to get a better sense of what UMich Flint offers and if it might be a good fit for you.

 UMich Flint is moderately difficult to get into.
 UMich Flint admitted 74% of all applicants in 2022.
 Out of 4,021 applications received in 2022, 2,970 students were offered admission.